 6. Practice gratitude for your body

-I invite you to muster up whatever gratitude you can for your body.
+So I invite you to muster up whatever gratitude you can for your body.
 It can be the littlest thing.
 It doesn’t have to be gratitude for the part of your body you’re most self-conscious about right off the bat.

 And this isn’t just some woo woo recommendation.
 Research demonstrates that gratitude has real benefits, especially on mental health.
 For example, a 2014 study in The Journal of Positive Psychology found that a gratitude practice reduced depressive symptoms amongst participants.

-7. Feed your body adequately
+7. Feed your body well

 What better way to show your body respect than to meet its most basic needs?